skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

     $ sky spot cancel -n bert-qa

 .. note::
-  If any failure happens for the spot job, you can check :code:`sky spot queue -a` for the brief reason of the failure.
+  If any failure happens for a spot job, you can check :code:`sky spot queue -a` for the brief reason of the failure.
 For more details, it would be helpful to check :code:`sky spot logs --controller <job_id>`.